jimken123/soda/blog/20221101-performance-improvements/performance_improvements.md

 | SchemaValidate |     131,679.90      |       131,270.77        | 0.996892996 |
 | StringReplace  |     328,927.93      |        95,778.85        | 0.291184911 |

-The three benchmarks which run steps in a loop all got a lot faster, and the BasicSCL sequence got almost twice as fast.
+The three benchmarks which run steps in a loop all got a lot faster, and the BasicSCL Phoenix got almost twice as fast.
 This just goes to show that finding and fixing performance bugs is often massively more effective than micro-optimizing heap allocations.